seeinglogic/livectf-analysis-pastez/README.md

-# LiveCTF Analysis Companion Repo
+# LiveCTF Analysis - pastez

 This repo contains resources for [this post](https://seeinglogic.com/posts/livectf-analysis/).